-The most disturbing thing is that due to scientific advancements, in the vast majority of cases animal testing is absolutely unnecessary, and is often performed incorrectly, undermining the results and causing avoidable suffering to living organisms.
+The most disturbing thing is that due to scientific advancements, in the vast majority of cases animal testing is absolutely unnecessary, and is often performed incorrectly, undermining the results and causing suffering to living organisms.

-A prime example of unnecessary animal testing occurs to determine safety profiles of cosmetics, or, as defined by FDA, “articles intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body’s structure or functions”.
+A prime example of unnecessary animal testing occurs to determine safety profiles of cosmetics, or, as defined by the US FDA, “articles intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body’s structure or functions”.

 Specifically, it’s worth mentioning that animal testing for beauty brands was banned in the UK in 1997.

 However, many big brands, (which are available in the UK), also sell in China, where animal testing is still required by law.
 Therefore, these brands can’t claim to be cruelty free.

 - Note 1: This doesn’t apply to Hong Kong.

 - Note 2: Products can be manufactured in China and can still retain their Cruelty Free status… as long as they are not actually sold in China.